The Truth behind 9/11: Who Is Osama Bin Laden?

 At 11am, on the morning of 9/11, the Bush administration had announced that Osama was behind the attacks.

 Since 2001, it has appeared on numerous websites.
-The original September 11, 2001 posting is one of the most widely read articles on the internet, pertaining to Al Qaeda.
+The original September 11, 2001 posting became one of the most widely read articles on the internet, pertaining to Al Qaeda.

 From the outset, the objective was to use 9/11 as a pretext for launching the first phase of the Middle East War, which consisted in the bombing and occupation of Afghanistan.